stephlj/Traces/README.md

 Traces('SNF2h51nMATP1mM')
 ```

 from the command line and follow the instructions in the manual.
-The smFRETdata repository also has analysis files to accompany the raw data.
+The TracesSampleData repository also has analysis files to accompany the raw data.

 ## Citing Traces

 If you use Traces to analyze data for a publication, please cite it!

-Johnson S., Johnson M., Breuer L., and Narlikar G.J.
+Johnson S.L., Johnson M.J., Breuer L.A., and Narlikar G.J.
 (2016) Traces: single molecule FRET analysis code.
 (DOI coming soon)

 ## Acknowledgements